waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_4.md

 ```

 But what would happen?
 Try it and rerun your tests.
 This is part of the beauty of TDD - you can experiment with different approaches and use your tests to analyze the outcome.
 We haven't really improved the situation - we've fixed one test, but broken another.

+Before you go any further, study the syntax of our bike availability test with your pair partner.  **There is a critical learning to be had here.**  What do the curly braces in the line `expect { docking_station.release_bike }.to raise_error` mean?
+Why couldn't we have used ordinary parentheses instead: `expect(docking_station.release_bike).to raise_error`?
+Do not proceed until you have understood this distinction.
+Ask an Alumni Helper or coach to explain if you are stuck.  **These are the subtle nuances in computer programming that differentiate a hacky hobbyist from a serious junior developer.**

 That's the last time you need to be told to run `rspec`.
 Every time you make a change to your tests or your production code, run `rspec`.
 Did you try the above example and run `rspec` as suggested, or did you read through?  **Take every available opportunity to explore the code and different outcomes.
 Follow every path suggested.
 Experimentation is the most powerful learning tool available to you.**